Women in a seminar talking

 Conservative

-A cautious approach to investing that takes only prudent risks with the aim of achieving a reasonable return.
+A cautious approach to investing that takes only prudent risks with the aim of achieving a reasonable return, typically greater than cash.

 Consumer Price Index (CPI)

-Used to measure the rate of increase in inflation.
-In New Zealand, the CPI is based on a selection of household goods and services.
+Used to measure the rate of increase in the general price level (‘inflation’).
+In New Zealand, the CPI is based on a selected basket of household goods and services.

 Contribution